 NYSEG and RG&E encourage customers to sign up for Outage Alerts to receive updates throughout the day automatically by phone, text, or e-mail as the company updates the status of restoration efforts in their area.
 This information is also available online at NYSEG: https://bit.ly/2MSAlr6 or RGE: https://bit.ly/2AW7ai7

 Power Restoration Priorities

 NYSEG’s and RG&E’s first priorities are to respond to reports of downed power lines to keep the public safe.
 (NYSEG customers are asked to call 1.800.572.1131 to report downed wires.
 RG&E customers are asked to call 1.800.743.1701).
 Once this vital public safety work is complete, the company will:

 - Assess the damage to the electricity delivery system.

 - Develop a detailed restoration plan.

-- Make repairs as quickly as possible.
+- Make repairs safely and as quickly as possible.

 How We Go About Restoring Power Following Major Storms